IgorChe12/Hello-World/README.md

 # Hello-World
-A repository for test exercise
+A repository for test exercise.
-Some new code.